yashbhalgat/HashNeRF-pytorch/README.md

 * Total Variation Loss for smoother embeddings (use `--tv-loss-weight` to enable)
 * Sparsity-inducing loss on the ray weights (use `--sparse-loss-weight` to enable)

+## ScanNet dataset support
+The repo now supports training a NeRF model on a scene from the ScanNet dataset.
+I personally found setting up the ScanNet dataset to be a bit tricky.
+Please find some instructions/notes in [ScanNet.md](ScanNet.md).

 ## TODO:
 * Voxel pruning during training and/or inference